seqwalt/Inverted_Pendulum_Matlab/README.md

-# Inverted_Pendulum_Matlab
-MATLAB inverted pendulum on a cart simulation
+# Inverted Pendulum on a Cart Simulation in Matlab